anamok/TrainsDatabase/internal/Demo/README.md

 Added UpdateReservation and EditCustomer demonstrations, and created a make file

 I'm not sure if calling a makefile is different on a mac..
-I had to download chocolatey so that Windows would recognize the command. make is default in Linux, and is HOPEFULLY default on your machines too :) using the makefile, you can now call 'make' in the root directory, Demo, instead of calling javac -cp "postgresql-42.2.18.jar;." dbpack/CostaExpress.java for each one of the classes.
-Then, you just run the program using java -cp "postgresql-42.2.18.jar;." dbpack/CostaExpress as normal
+I had to download chocolatey so that Windows would recognize the command. make is default in Linux, and is HOPEFULLY default on your machines too :) <br>
+using the makefile, you can now call 'make' in the root directory, Demo, instead of calling javac -cp "postgresql-42.2.18.jar;." dbpack/CostaExpress.java for each one of the classes.
+Then, you just run the program using java -cp "postgresql-42.2.18.jar;." dbpack/CostaExpress as normal <br>

 It's not a big deal for you guys now, but when I was working through the code initially, VScode would save code but not update the .class file, so when I would run the code from the command prompt, the changes weren't saving and I had to run javac -cp "postgresql-42.2.18.jar;." dbpack/CostaExpress.java for each .java file that I updated.
-If you encounter an issue where the updates arent reflecting on your program when entered with the command prompt, this is probably why
+If you encounter an issue where the updates arent reflecting on your program when entered with the command prompt, this is probably why <br>

 -Sam